|Kindness on the Road. Auntie Rose and Auntie Cubic opened their home to a solo traveler|

 The lady next to me asked where I'm heading to.
 She was surprised when I told her that I'm on a solo trip to Dinagat Islands and that I have no one to meet or stay there.
 Thinking that Dinagat is not among the country's known traveler destination, she called me courageous.

 We got in the boat together.
-We were led to second level, close to the boat captain's pit.
+We were led to the upper level of the boat, close to the captain's pit.
 We were seated much comfortably there and I reckoned the situation in the first level was a bit rowdy.

 I noticed that almost everyone in the boat seems to know her, and everyone calls her Auntie.
 It was along the course of our conversations did I know that the lady I was seated with is someone famous in Dinagat.
 She is a retired judge, a well-respected lawyer, Auntie Cubic.

 After almost two hours boat ride, we finally reached the town of Dinagat.
 We walked a few distance from the wharf and reached Auntie's place.
 Living with her equally kind sister, Auntie Rose, their house towers in that poor village.
 But unlike the flamboyant palaces (literally) of the Ecleo's, theirs is a simple bungalow house.

 I was delighted to have been invited to stay overnight, and given that there are not so many hotels in Dinagat, the invitation came as a great luck.
 That night, I slept peacefully in a modest room with clean and crisp bed linen -- for free!